Last Updated on December 11, 2022

 By Jordan Coates

-Growing up in Westmoreland County, Virginia, always just seemed like living in a small, sleepy farm county, far from the city and from excitement that existed outside of hunting, fishing, boat rides, bonfires, and Friday night football games.
+Growing up in Westmoreland County, Virginia, just two hours outside Washington, DC, always seemed like living in a small, sleepy farm county, far from the city and from excitement that existed outside of hunting, fishing, boat rides, bonfires, and Friday night football games.

 When I was younger, I never realized how unique Westmoreland was until I brought a friend home from Florida.
 Driving past farms and down winding roads while keeping watch for the deer that were sure to dart out in front of us, we made the thirty-minute trip to see some friends.